Gaotrees/caffe-doc/How-To:-Caffe-on-AWS-from-Scratch.md

 # Install Caffe on an EC2 GPU cluster from scratch

+### Overview

+By the end of this tutorial, you will have successfully installed CUDA 7 and cuDNNv2 working with Caffe.

 Keywords: AWS, GPU, amazon, caffe, install, how, to

+### Begin Tutorial

 This guide also applies to standard desktop Ubuntu installations.